 Here are some of the basics of Instacart’s advertising platform:

-- Dashboard that includes reporting, creation and campaign management features
+- It includes a dashboard that provides reporting, creation and campaign management features

-- The flagship ad format is Featured Products which are keyword-based and currently exact-match only
+- The flagship ad format Sponsored Products are keyword-based

 - Ad campaigns are organized at the campaign and product group levels